 Design & shipping

-Last come fifth wheels.
+Last comes to the fifth wheel.
 Since fifth wheels tend to be larger than travel trailers, expect to pay more for their wrapping, at least for the sides.

 Sides